Arthur Montford: Journalism

+Despite being committed to Scotsport, Montford continued to continuity announce with STV by covering irregular shifts as a relief continuity announcer (often out-of-vision, sometimes in-vision) on occasions of holidays, illness or other staff absences - where he would often read the lunchtime and evening Scottish news bulletins, announce the daytime and evening programmes as billed and close the station at around midnight with, of course, the friendly and reassuring closedown sequence when “we hoped you enjoyed our programmes today and you will join us again in the morning at 9.30am”, His easy confidence made him one of the station's most popular personalities.

+He also presented the Scottish version of World of Sport on STV and Grampian - with live coverage from England of events which were often not shown in their entirety due to the regional sporting events taking place in Scotland, Scotsport Special was also aired on Cup Final day, when the Scottish Cup Final was taking place on the same day as the Wembley event, with the Wrestling also being moved from its pre-lunchtime slot on Cup Final days back to the expected 16:00 slot in Scotland.
+Montford also commentated or presented items on many other sports, particularly ice hockey – a favourite of his – and golf, where his work for ITV brought him to the notice of a wider public.

-During the 1978 FIFA World Cup, a technical fault with the feed from Argentina prevented ITV from broadcasting Hugh Johns' commentary on the Scotland-Peru game, so Montford's commentary, originally only intended for Scottish viewers, was used on the entire network (the same fault affected the BBC in reverse, with Scottish viewers having to listen to David Coleman instead of Archie MacPherson).
+During the 1978 FIFA World Cup, a technical fault with the feed from Argentina prevented ITV from broadcasting Hugh Johns' commentary on the Scotland vs Peru game, so Montford's commentary, originally only intended for Scottish viewers, was used on the entire network (the same fault affected the BBC in reverse, with Scottish viewers having to listen to David Coleman instead of Archie MacPherson).

-Montford's last Scotsport programme was live coverage of the 1989 Scottish Cup Final.
-After retiring from television, Montford continued to comment on Scottish football, both in the national press and in the matchday programme at Morton.
+Montford's final edition of the long-running Scotsport programme was live coverage of the 1989 Scottish Cup Final.
+After retiring from television at the age of sixty years, Montford left STV and continued to comment on Scottish football, both in the national press and in the matchday programme at Morton, he also concentrated on playing golf at Glasgow Golf Club at Killermont.
+The Variety Club marked his retirement in 1989 with an all-star dinner.
+Among the guests were Andy Cameron, Ian St John, and John Henderson, the former headmaster who, in the early-1950s, persuaded Montford to write to the BBC for a radio audition.

 In 1990, he narrated the film documentary Scotland: The World Cup Story.
-In late 2010, Montford served as an occasional commentator on the Greenock Morton webcast.
+In July 1991, Montford returned to STV to host a week-long stint of five Evening Call shows In late-2010, Montford served as an occasional commentator on the Greenock Morton webcast.

-In May 2010, Montford received the SPFA Special Merit award for his services to football broadcasting and journalism alongside fellow broadcaster Archie Macpherson.
+In May 2010, Montford received the SPFA Special Merit award for his services to football broadcasting and journalism alongside fellow sports broadcaster Archie MacPherson.